mission-x/mongodb-keyset-pagination/README.md

 ### Sorting by an array field is not supported

-Due to the complexity and the need to use an [aggregate sorting pipeline](https://www.mongodb.com/docs/manual/reference/operator/aggregation/sort/#sort-by-an-array-field), sorting by an array field is not supported.
+Due to the additional complexity, sorting by an array field is not supported at this moment.

 ```js
 // {